What is being injected?

 Skin discoloration: Individuals with dark complexions may experience some skin discoloration locally at the site of the injection some time later.

-Changes in blood sugar: Individuals with diabetes may experience an increase in blood sugar levels for a day or two after a steroid injection.
+Changes in blood sugar: Individuals with diabetes may experience an increase in blood sugar levels for a day or two after a steroid injection and should monitor these levels closely.

 Do I need to be seen again?